jinchengKuang/leetcode/cpp/Notes.md

 > To improve, can use map for paired parentheses

+### Q26 Remove Duplicates from Sorted Array
+Hint is "related topics" array and two pointers, immediately think of using left and right pointers to point at the current element

+Process:
+1. edge case: if size() is less than 1, then return size() directly
+2. two pointers, left and right, left is the "non-duplicate element's index", right is the "current element's index"
+3. loop every elements
+   1. if `nums[left] == nums[right]`, means duplicate, then right pointer move forward
+   2. if not, means non-duplicate, the left pointer move forward, and write the new value, then right pointer move forward
+3. return `left + 1`

+> One line solutions from the discussion forum: `return unique(nums.begin(),nums.end()) - nums.begin();` and `return std::distance(nums.begin(), std::unique(nums.begin(), nums.end()));`

 ### Q682 Baseball Game
 Used **stack** and **vector** to solve this problem.